dataminer-site/dataminer-site.github.io/docs/archive/0.9/api/cli.md

 ## Non-interactive Usage

-To read/process a file and exit immediately, pipe the file contents in to `duckdb`:
+To read/process a file and exit immediately, pipe the file contents in to `dataminer`:

 ```bash
 $ ./DataMiner < select_example.sql